fpereiro/gotoB/readme.md

 }
 ```

 Because opaque elements are completely remade every time that the reactive view is redrawn, you need to initialize the date picker every time there is a redraw.
 But gotoв doesn't provide hooks such as `afterRedraw` or the like.
-The way to do this is - you might have guessed it - through a responder with verb `change` and a path that's the same as that of the vfun:
+The way to do this is - you might have guessed it - through a responder with verb `change` and a path that's the same as that of the `vfun`:

 ```javascript
 B.respond ('change', 'date', {priority: -1000}, function (x) {